ruthvik-mt/Planto/README.md

 🌐 Visit the website:
 [Plantive](https://plantiva.vercel.app/)

-It can also be installed on mobile or desktop by clicking "Install Plantiva" from your browser or "Add to Home Screen" in mobile.
+The PWA version can be installed on desktop by clicking "Install Plantiva" from your browser or on mobile by clicking "Add to Home Screen".

 ## Prerequisites